codatio/codat-docs/docs/using-the-api/rate-limits.md

 ### Why am I exceeding my quota?

 If you are regularly exceeding our limits, it usually means there is an overlooked issue in your application or product.
-We will get in touch with the client to discuss possible improvements to reduce the number of calls.
+We will get in touch with you to discuss possible improvements to reduce the number of calls.
 This will enhance the Codat experience for you and your customers.

 :::tip Client rate limit reset

-Client-based limits are calculated daily and reset at 00:00 UTC each day.
-You can use our dedicated [ClientRateLimitReset](/using-the-api/webhooks/event-types) webhook event type to be notified when the client-based limit resets.
+Our rate limits are calculated daily and reset at 00:00 UTC each day.
+You can use our dedicated [ClientRateLimitReset](/using-the-api/webhooks/event-types) webhook event type to be notified when the limit resets.

 :::